xoreos/octopress/source/_posts/2016-01-12-disassembling-nwscript-bytecode.markdown

 **3) Create blocks**

 Group the instructions into [blocks](https://en.wikipedia.org/wiki/Basic_block).
-A block is a sequence of instructions the follow each other, with two constraints: a jump into a block can only land at the beginning of a block and a jump out of a block can only happen at the end of the block.
+A block is a sequence of instructions that follow each other, with two constraints: a jump into a block can only land at the beginning of a block and a jump out of a block can only happen at the end of the block.

 **4) Create subroutines**